lacanoid/pgddl/README.md

     Get columns of a class.

 See file [ddlx.sql](ddlx.sql) and [full list of functions](test/expected/init.out) for additional details.
-Finctions with comments are public API.
+Functions with comments are public API.
 The rest are intended for internal use, the purpose can usually be inferred from the name.

 See file [function_usage.svg](docs/function_usage.svg) for a picture of how this is put together.